unkcpz/sssp-verify-scripts/README.md

 ## Name convention of pseudopotential UPF file

-The filename (it is easy to be done by using `rename` command of linux and script `psp_fn_z_set.py`) will be used to deduct the label name when submit the verification.
+The filename (it is easy to be done by using `rename` command of linux and script `psp_fn_z_set.ipynb`) will be used to deduct the label name when submit the verification.
 The naming conventios is: `<element>.<psp_type>.z_<enum>.<tool>.<library>.<version>.<extra>.upf`

     element: the element of pseudopotential.